NVIDIA/earth2studio/docs/userguide/developer/documentation.md

 the following styles are used:

 - [NumPy style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html)
-doc-strings are used in all Python files
+doc-strings are used in all Python files.

 - Class doc-strings are placed under the class definition not the `__init__` function.